francjpd/book-wander/README.md

 1. The bookings should hold those info:
     - The related travel
     - Customer infos
+    - Payment type
-    - Payment type and eventual internal notes.
+    - eventual internal notes.

 2. Bookings should be listed in a dedicated page with a table
 3. A booking can be created with a dedicated multi-step form (wizard):